 These ice floes contain, and also bring about, rich nutrients and micro-organisms, which attract fish like salmon and trout.
 And these fish, in return, become the feed for many birds and mammals, such as Hokkaido brown bears, white-tailed eagles, Blakiston’s fish owls, and killer whales.
 With this dynamic food chain, as well as the existence of a wide variety of living creatures, a large portion of the Shiretoko Peninsula and its surrounding sea zone was designated UNESCO’s natural World Heritage Site in 2005.

 Hokkaido’s indigenous people are the Ainu.
-Hunter-gatherers, they lived in a straw-thatched houses called cise (pronounced “chi-se”) built in hamlets called kotan, whose location was carefully chosen by considering the likelihood of natural disasters and food acquisition.
+Hunter-gatherers, they lived in a straw-thatched houses called cise (pronounced “chee-se”), which were built in hamlets called kotan, whose locations were carefully chosen by considering the likelihood of natural disasters and food acquisition.
 Living in harmony with the land, they believed that kamuy (god) dwelled in all natural objects.
 So, they often named places after the natural environment, and some of these names are still used even by us Japanese today.
 For example, the name of Niseko, which is located in western Hokkaido and has become very popular internationally as a ski resort town, originated from an Ainu word meaning “the river gently meandering through a steep cliff.”

 In fact, until 1869 when the name Hokkaido was officially introduced, the island was called Ezochi among Japanese people, which means “the land where the Ainu live,” whereas the Ainu themselves called the land Ainu Mosir, meaning “the earth where the people live peacefully.”